meticha/triggerx/docs/docs/tutorial-basics/3-configure-triggerx-dsl.md

 ---
 title: 🧩 Configuring TriggerX with DSL
-description: Setting up TriggerX is as simple as declaring what you want—literally.
-Using a `Kotlin DSL`
+description: "Setting up TriggerX is as simple as declaring what you want—literally.
+Using a `Kotlin DSL`"
 sidebar_position: 3
 ---